 Bulldogs show some bite in 73-61 win over No. 8 Villanova

-The Bulldogs (9-13, 8-11 Big East) have won two straight since snapping a three-game losing streak and have beaten the Wildcats in four of the last five meetings in Indianapolis.

-Jeremiah Robinson-Earl finished with 16 points and 16 rebounds to lead Villanova (15-4, 10-3), which had won 13 of its previous 15 and was favored by 10 1/2 points.
-Collin Gillespie had 14 points for the Wildcats, who followed losses on Saturday by No. 2 Baylor, No. 7 Oklahoma, No. 11 Florida State, No. 13 Creighton and No. 14 Texas.

-Butler swung the game with defense, limiting the Wildcats to one basket during the final seven minutes of the first half.
-The Bulldogs took full advantage with a 16-3 run to take a 31-20 lead.
-They never trailed again.
+Butler (9-13, 8-11) swung the game with a suffocating defense that limited the Wildcats to one basket during the final seven minutes of the first half and an offensive charge fueled by Harris.
+That combination resulted in a 16-3 run that gave the Bulldogs a 31-20 lead.
+They never trailed again, winning their second straight while beating Villanova for the fourth time in the last five meetings at Hinkle Fieldhouse.

+“I felt like our guys deserved it,” Butler coach LaVall Jordan said.
+“From start to finish, they executed the game plan, played through mistakes and played all the way through.”

-Villanova charged back early in the second half, cutting a 42-28 deficit in half with a 7-0 flurry that forced Butler to call timeout.
-The Wildcats got as close as 42-37 with 14:14 to go, but Bolden stopped the run with a 3-pointer, Bryce Golden made three straight baskets for the Bulldogs and Bo Hodges closed out a 12-2 spurt with another 3 that gave Butler a 54-39 lead with 10:40 left.
+Jeremiah Robinson-Earl and Collin Gillespie tried to rally Villanova in the second half.
+The Wildcats cut a 42-28 deficit in half with a 7-0 flurry and scored again after Butler called timeout to make it a five-point game with 14:14 to go.

-The Wildcats closed to 57-50 with 6:13 remaining, but Harris and Bolden answered with back-to-back 3s.

 BIG PICTURE

-Villanova: The loss won’t end the Wildcats’ streak of 30 consecutive weeks in the Top 25.
-It could, however, impact their conference title hopes and perhaps a shot at earning a No. 2 seed in the NCAA Tournament.
-Clearly, Villanova wasn’t itself during the first half – shooting 28% from the field, grabbing just one offensive rebound and giving up 34 points.
+Villanova: The loss won’t end the Wildcats’ streak of 30 consecutive weeks in the AP Top 25.
+It could, however, impact their conference title hopes and perhaps their chances of earning a No. 2 seed in the NCAA Tournament.
+Clearly, Villanova wasn’t itself during the first half – shooting 28% from the field and grabbing just one offensive rebound.

 Butler: This has been largely a lost season for the Bulldogs.
 They struggled to find consistency between a rash of injuries and six postponed games.
 But the Bulldogs produced two solid performances this week by beating Seton Hall and now Villanova.
 If they keep it up, they could make a run in the Big East tournament.